skip to Main Content

 Conclusion

-In this article, you learned how to enable search indexing in Exchange Server.
+You learned how to enable search indexing in Exchange Server.
 It’s crucial to enable search indexing after working hours or at an off-peak time as it can impact performance.

 Did you enjoy this article?
 You may also like Search and delete messages from Exchange user mailboxes.
 Don’t forget to follow us and share this article.